MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/Configure-Unity-Project.md

 Windows Mixed Reality (WMR) is a Microsoft platform introduced as part of the Windows 10 operating system.
 The WMR platform lets you build applications that render digital content on holographic and VR display devices.

-When setting up for WMR, you can manually change a few Unity settings and get right into development, or install the [Mixed Reality Toolkit (MRTK)](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Installation.html) to automatically set up the WMR environment.
+While Microsoft and the community have created opensource tools such as the [Mixed Reality Toolkit (MRTK)](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Installation.html) that will automatically set up the WMR environment, many developers wish to build their experiences from the ground up.
+The following documentation will demonstrate how to properly set up a project for Mixed Reality development whether you are using MRTK or not.
+The settings you need to change are broken down into two categories: per-project settings and per-scene settings.

 > [!NOTE]
 > You can always import MRTK later on, so there's no penalty for going the manual route first.